All Episodes

 The vote's been going on.

-And that has uh that has yet to begin.
+And that has yet to begin.

 Well, we'll keep you up to speed on that as it unfolds.

-And health care is next.
+And healthcare is next.

-Some in depth analysis of just what the judge's ruling yesterday means.
+Some in-depth analysis of just what the judge's ruling yesterday means.